How Mortal Kombat 1 Reboots The Franchise's Signature Action

 According to MK1‘s Lead Systems Designer, this pivot to more defined character and sub-fighter combat was an attempt to find the fun of Mortal Kombat’s action.

-‘The goal for MK1 was to make sure players had fun engaging in free-flowing combos and the expanded aerial combat, which is something I’m extremely excited about,’ Kirtzic explained, ‘and the new Kameos allow people to explore this game more – to give them more freedom with mixing things up and finding that fun.’
+‘The goal for MK1 was to make sure players had fun engaging in free-flowing combos and the expanded aerial combat, which is something I’m extremely excited about,’ Kirtzic explained.
+‘The new Kameos allow people to explore this game more – to give them more freedom with mixing things up and finding that fun.’

 ‘In MKX and MK11, there was a whole suite of moves to choose from, but in this game, we wanted to give you the full kit for each character without sacrificing anything.
 For instance, if you’re a zoner character, you can bring in an assist character that complements that or go even in another direction.’